Maheen012/TumorScan-AI/README.md

-# Brain Tumor Classification using Deep Learning
+# TumorScan AI | Radiology Assistant

 This project is a brain tumor classifier built using a deep learning model (EfficientNetB0 CNN), trained into a custom AI model that predicts brain tumors based on MRI scans.